 High Blood Pressure damages blood vessels and increases risk of heart attack and stroke.

-Blood screening tests for cholesterol levels are available at low cost through Health and Wellness Education.
+Blood screening tests for cholesterol levels are available at low cost through Health and Wellness Promotion.
 Call 812-855-7338 for this and additional information about blood cholesterol.